nndda/itchio-profile/README.md

     npm run build
     ```

-1. Test the CSS, by copy-pasting the content of `dist/test.css` to your itch.io profile page.
+1. Test the CSS and the HTML, by copy-pasting the content of `dist/test.css` and `dist/content.html` to your itch.io profile page.

 1. If everything's fine and ready, edit `package.json`, and bump the `version` field. e.g. from `1.2.0` to `1.3.0`.